-Aside from spam campaigns, which were described in the previous paragraph, malware is proliferated through untrustworthy download channels, illegal activation tools ("cracks") and fake updaters.
-Dubious download sources, like: unofficial and free file-hosting websites, Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders - can offer malicious programs for downloading, disguised as or bundled with ordinary content.
-"Cracking" tools can download/install malware instead of activating licensed product.
-Illegitimate updaters infect systems by exploiting weaknesses of outdated products and/or by simply installing malicious software, rather than the promised updates.
+As well as spam campaigns, which were described in the previous paragraph, malware is proliferated through untrusted download channels, illegal activation tools ("cracks") and fake updaters.
+Dubious download sources such as unofficial and free file-hosting websites, Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders can offer malicious programs for downloading, disguised as or bundled with normal content.
+"Cracking" tools can download/install malware rather than activating licensed products.
+Rogue updaters infect systems by exploiting weaknesses of outdated products and/or simply by installing malicious software, rather than the promised updates.

-Suspect and/or irrelevant emails must not be opened, especially any attachments or links present in them - as that can lead to a high-risk infection.
-Additionally, it is recommended to only use Microsoft Office versions released after 2010.
+Do not open suspect or irrelevant emails, especially those with any attachments or links present, as this can lead to high-risk infection.
+Additionally, use only Microsoft Office versions released after 2010.
 All downloads must be done from official and verified sources.
-It is just as important to activate and update products with tools/functions provided by legitimate developers.
+It is also important to activate and update products with tools/functions provided by legitimate developers.
 To ensure device and user safety, it is crucial to have a reputable anti-virus/anti-spyware suite installed.
-This software must be kept up-to-date, used to run regular system scans and to remove detected/potential threats.
+This software must be kept up to date, used to run regular system scans and to remove detected/potential threats.
 If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.